BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-19 SIEMS-2/SubmissionFile.md

 	- A threshold set by volume of traffic from an individual non-authorized IP address that can be triggered to block the IP address if it crosses the threshold.

-        -The IP count goes way up during the attack and several of the addresses are not present from the baseline let alone with that level of activity.
+        - The IP count goes way up during the attack and several of the addresses are not present from the baseline let alone with that level of activity.

 Baseline IP stats